Exhibitions at Borghese Gallery | Current & Upcoming Shows

 Frequently Asked Questions About Borghese Gallery Exhibitions

 A. No, you do not need to purchase separate tickets to view the various exhibitions housed within the Borghese Gallery.
-They are all included within your main ticket which grants you access to all 20 rooms and 2 floors of the Borghese Gallery.
+They are all included within your entry ticket which grants you access to all 20 rooms and 2 floors of the Borghese Gallery.

-A. The Borghese Gallery hosted its first exhibition in 2007.
+The Borghese Gallery hosted its first exhibition in 2007.